zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 ```

 Change configuration parameters to correspond with your API service specifications.
-Description of parameters:
+The following list describes the configuration parameters:
 * **serviceId**

-    Specifies the service instance identifier to register in the API Layer installation.
+    Specifies the service instance identifier that is registered in the API Layer installation.
     The service ID is used in the URL for routing to the API service through the gateway.
-The service ID uniquely identifies instances of a micro service in the API mediation layer.
+    The service ID uniquely identifies instances of a microservice in the API mediation layer.
     The system administrator at the customer site defines this parameter.

     **Important!**  Ensure that the service ID is set properly with the following considerations:

     * When two API services use the same service ID, the API gateway considers the services to be clones.
 An incoming API request can be routed to either of them.
-    * The same service ID should be set for only multiple API service instances for API scalability.
+    * The same service ID should be set only for multiple API service instances for API scalability.
     * The service ID value must contain only lowercase alphanumeric characters.
     * The service ID cannot contain more than 40 characters.
     * The service ID is linked to security resources.
 Changes to the service ID require an update of security resources.